July 02, 2021 9 min read

-Too bad, the Murph Workout is finished with another grueling 1-mile run!
+Too bad, because the Murph Workout is completed with another grueling 1-mile run!

 In addition to a large number of repetitions, the Murph Workout is typically a time-focused challenge with participants aiming to complete the challenge as quickly as possible.
 The fastest time for completion of the workout is reportedly an impressive 13 minutes and 53 seconds.

 We’ve laid out exactly how to do a Murph Workout and you’re probably left wondering why anyone would want to do this challenge.
-All jokes aside, the Murph Workout is not only a great way to honor veterans and current military members, as well as Michael Murphy’s service and ultimate sacrifice, but it is also a sure way to test and increase your fitness level.
-Additional benefits include:
+All jokes aside, the Murph Workout is not only a great way to honor veterans and current military members, as well as Michael Murphy’s service and ultimate sacrifice, but it is also a sure way to test and increase your overall fitness level with a host of other benefits.

 While Murphy wore a weighted vest during his workouts, some participants choose to go without since the workout is quite challenging already.

-Furthermore, a weight vest is not a common piece of fitness equipment.
+Furthermore, a weight vest is not a common piece of fitness equipment that everybody owns.
 However, you can choose to add dumbbells or kettlebells to certain parts of the workout for added resistance.

-Though, you’ll likely discover that body weight is more than sufficient to feel a burn in this demanding workout.
+However, you’ll likely discover that body weight is more than sufficient to feel a burn in this demanding workout.
 The only real required piece of equipment is something stable enough for pull-ups.
-Doorway pull-up bars are one of the most popular ways to go.
-This fix can be as cheap as $30, making the Murph challenge an affordable method of training.
+Doorway pull-up bars are one of the most popular ways to go and can be as cheap as $30, making the Murph challenge an affordable method of training.

 In addition to the numerous physical benefits of this challenge, completing a Murph Workout demands a lot of mental focus and determination.
 Completing this challenge should be considered a huge psychological win as you’ll have to push through a mile run, six-hundred total repetitions of pull-ups, push-ups, and squats, then finish it all off with another one-miler.

-It can’t be sugar-coated, this challenge is super tough.
-Quitting will probably cross your mind several times.
-However, the end of that second run will probably be one of the most rewarding ends of a training session you’ve ever had, all while supporting a healthy lifestyle, mind, and a great cause.
+It can’t be sugar-coated, this challenge is super tough, and quitting may cross your mind several times.
+However, the end of that second run will be one of the most rewarding feelings at the end of any training session you’ve ever felt.

-Perhaps one of the biggest pluses of the Murph Workout is its simplicity.
-This workout does not require any advanced movements and the structure of the program is formulated even simpler.
+Perhaps one of the biggest benefits of the Murph Workout is its simplicity.
+This workout does not require any advanced movements and the structure of the program is very straigh forward.
 The simplicity of the Murph Workout makes it a no-excuse, no-fuss way to challenge your abilities and get the most from your workout.
 It's just you and the work.

-The Murph Workout is simple yet manages to target several muscle groups.
+The Murph Workout is simple yet manages to target all major muscle groups.
 The runs will target your cardiovascular ability while also giving you a good lower body and core workout.
 The pull-ups are great for your back muscles and biceps as well as your core.